 Some eight kilometers south of central Kathmandu situated on a plateau across the Bagmati River is a lovely little city called Lalitpur, the city of fine arts.

 This city of Lalitpur divided into 22 municipal wards and is inhabited by approx 200,000 people.
 A substantial portion of its population is engaged in various trades, especially in traditional handicrafts and cottage industries.
-Lalitpur is fast is the only town in entire Nepal
+Lalitpur is fast is the only town in the entire Nepal

-That has produced the highest number of most talented artists and finest craftsmen recorded in Nepalese art history.
+That has produced the highest number of most talented artists and the finest craftsmen recorded in Nepalese art history.
 The most famous Newar artists and master craftsmen, like Arniko, Abhay Raj and siddhi Raj, were all born in Lalitpur.

 It is said that the city was designed and built after the Buddhist Dharma Chakra

 (the wheel of righteousness).
 It is surrounded by four big stupas- one at each corner of its cardinal points.
 These monuments are said to have been built by the Indian Emperor Ashoka when he came to Kathmandu Valley on his pilgrimage tour some 22,50 years ago.
 When we look at the shape and size of these stupas, in many ways they seem to breathe their antiquity in a real remote past.
 It is interesting to note that there are more than 1,200 Buddhist monuments of various shapes and sizes scattered in and around this city alone.
 However, the most important monumental center of this city is, of course, Patan Durbar square, which to our great delight has been recognized by UNESCO as a World Heritage Site.